XChikuX/trampoline/README.md

 Many online services (https://hunter.io, https://verify-email.org, https://email-checker.net) offer this service for a paid fee.
 Here is an open-source alternative to those tools.

-## License

-`Trampoline`'s source code is provided under a **dual license model**.

 ### Open source license

-If you are creating an open-source application under a license compatible with the GNU Affero GPL license v3, you may use `Trampoline` under the terms of the [AGPL-3.0](./LICENSE.AGPL).
+If you are creating an open-source application under a license compatible with the GNU Affero GPL license v3, you may use `trampoline` under the terms of the [AGPL-3.0](./LICENSE.AGPL).

 ## ❓ FAQ